tuftsenigma/idhacks-workshop/README.md

 df.to_csv("raw_jobs_data.csv")
 ```

-Check out the .csv file - each row should look something like:
+Check out the resulting .csv file - each row should look something like:

 ``` 0,Eastdil Secured,Analyst,New York,NY ```